elenderg/PAL-1000/instruções de compilação.md

 `Put the box's height divided by 2 into a center offset.`

-...requires fragments for on-the-fly allocation of a scratch variable (to calculate and hold the address of the "`height`" field in the box record), with more fragments for on-the-fly allocation of an intermediate variable (to hold the result we get when we secretly call the Noodle's "divide a number by another number" routine to divide the box's height by 2), with even more fragments for on-the-fly allocation of the local "`center offset`" target variable that will be passed to the Noodle's bottom-level "`put a number into another number`" routine to fill in.
+...requires fragments for on-the-fly allocation of a scratch variable (to calculate and hold the address of the "_`height`_" field in the box record), with more fragments for on-the-fly allocation of an intermediate variable (to hold the result we get when we secretly call the Noodle's "_divide a number by another number_" routine to divide the box's height by 2), with even more fragments for on-the-fly allocation of the local "_`center offset`_" target variable that will be passed to the Noodle's bottom-level "_`put a number into another number`_" routine to fill in.

 So let's get to it.